rusinikita/blog/content/post/review-geekdocks/index.md

 As a result, there are many useful [Hugo themes](https://themes.gohugo.io/tags/docs/) available for documentation sites, and currently, [Geekdocs](https://geekdocs.de/) is the best one.

-In my opinion, this tool is ideal for creating both internal articles and public documentation.
+This tool is ideal for creating both internal articles and public documentation.

 ## Features